 I’m here to help.

-In my work as an university classroom instructor, life coach to Autistic teens and adults, and (neuro)diversity and inclusion advocate, I’ve applied the neurodiversity paradigm, research, lived experience, and deep empathy to coach and mentor countless neurodivergent people, their loved ones, the professionals who support them, and the companies who employ them.
+In my work as a university classroom instructor, life coach to Autistic teens and adults, and (neuro)diversity and inclusion advocate, I’ve applied the neurodiversity paradigm, research, lived experience, and deep empathy to coach and mentor many neurodivergent people, their loved ones, the professionals who support them, and the companies who employ them.